ronaldoussoren/pyobjc/docs/core/blocks.rst

 This is a literal for a block that takes no arguments and prints a value when called.

-PyObjC supports blocks, but only when compiled using a compiler that supports blocks in Objective-C (all Apple compilers on macOS 10.6 or later).

 Calling blocks from Python
 --------------------------